 While it may feel like all you hear is about is nation-state actors engaging in hacking activity, one of the largest causes of cybercrime can be found within your business itself: your employees.
 Whether disgruntled employees decide to “borrow” some data on the way out the door, or ignore security procedures, it’s a known fact that many data breaches start on the inside.

 In order to track down the parties, IT security professionals must remain vigilant.
 In a smaller organization, this can be particularly challenging as there are limited extra hands for backup and security procedures.
 Senior leadership must be involved and fully understand the negative impact a case of a cybercrime can cause.

 There are specific steps you can take to limit the chance you’ll be hit by ransomware, hackers or phishing.
 While nothing is foolproof, having upfront defenses in place, and keeping a tight watch out for unlawful activity, gives you the best chance to halt cybercriminals in their tracks before they make off with crucial data.

 Here are the top tips from IT security professionals to keep cybercriminals out of your business.

-Cybersecurity is no joke, and if you want to ensure that your organization is fully protected, contact Nexus IT Consultants at (435) 659-2533 or (801) 839-7006 or via email firstname.lastname@example.org.
-We work with all sizes companies in of Salt Lake City and Northern Utah and offer the latest security solutions, recommendations and active monitoring options.
+Cybersecurity is no joke, and if you want to ensure that your organization is fully protected, contact at or via email .
+We work with all sizes companies in of and offer the latest security solutions, recommendations and active monitoring options.